10-3-pursuit/project-startup-challenge-pitch/readme.md

 ### Phase 4: Final Phase - Pitches

-Each squad has 8 minutes to present their startup idea to the class.
+Each squad has 8 minutes to present both of their startup ideas to the class.
 Choose a representative for your team to present the ideas.
 Or one representative for each idea.
 This is not a group presentation where everyone should speak.

 Tell us: